PoxApp/PoxApp/README.md

 ![Screenshots of the CovApp showing the start of a questionnaire, the risk assessment and the generated QR code holding the collected information](./docs/img/screenshot.png)

-[The CovApp](https://covapp.charite.de/) is an application developed in collaboration by [Charité – Universitätsmedizin Berlin](https://www.charite.de/).
-It can help users to assess their medical condition better, provide recommendations regarding doctor’s visits or coronavirus testing by answering a few questions.
-Initial development was done by [Data4Life](https://www.data4life.care/).
+[The CovApp] can help users to assess their medical condition better, provide recommendations regarding doctor’s visits or coronavirus testing by answering a few questions.

 Additionally, every filled out questionnaire summarizes relevant medical information for future doctor’s consultation in the form of a summary page, printout or a QR code.
 Institutions with the technical setup can scan the provided QR code and retrieve the patient information quickly and without any physical contact.